 The first step in controlling most diseases is with prevention.
 Always buy disease-free plants.
 Use clean soil when repotting, carefully scrubbing pots before reusing to kill any disease organisms that may be present.
 Providing your houseplants with the proper growing conditions, giving them plenty of TLC and checking them often for problems will significantly reduce the chances of disease, turning desperate houseplants into happy ones.

-Watering may be the most important aspect of healthy plants; however, most people tend to over water, creating the proper breeding grounds for fungi and other disease-causing agents.
+Watering may be the most important aspect of healthy plants; however, most people tend to over water, creating breeding grounds for fungi and other disease-causing agents.
 Always check the soil first to determine if watering is necessary by sticking your finger in the soil.
-If it’s dry, add some water but if it’s wet (or slightly moist), leave it alone.
+If it’s dry, add some water, but if it’s wet (or slightly moist), leave it alone.
 Also, make sure all houseplants have adequate ventilation, which includes plenty of room.
 In other words, don’t crowd them.
 Continually check for and remove spent flowers and foliage as well.

 Dealing with Common Houseplant Diseases

 Fungi are one of the most common factors of disease in houseplants.
 Most of these can be contributed to overwatering, as most fungi need moisture to thrive.
 Here are the most common fungal problems you may encounter with your indoor plants:

 - Anthracnose – Anthracnose presents itself with leaf tips that become yellow, gradually turning dark brown and eventually dying.
 Infected leaves should be picked off and destroyed.